CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 ** Sensitization of users **

 The smaller and lighter IT systems become, the more frivolous experience has shown.
 Therefore, employees should be made aware of the value of mobile IT systems and the value of information stored on them.
-You should also be educated about the specific hazards of laptops and the necessary measures.
+They should also be educated about the specific hazards of laptops and the necessary measures.

 Employees should also be advised that they should not exchange confidential information with anyone on the move and should not make it outside the hearing and sight of others on the move.
 In particular, the identity of the communication partner should be questioned before providing detailed information.